Program: M.P.Acc., Professional Accountancy

 B. Requirements for the Degree

 To earn the Master of Professional Accountancy, candidates must complete the 32 units of coursework as described below with a 3.0 or higher GPA.
-They must also satisfy the CSU Graduate Writing Assessment Requirement by having passed the Upper Division Writing Proficiency Exam or by having received a score of 4.0 or higher on the Analytical Writing Assessment of the GMAT exam.
 The maximum time allowable to complete the degree is five calendar years from the date of admission.

 1. Required Courses (29 units)